WeblateOrg/weblate/docs/admin/projects.rst

-    It is recommended to keep translation components to a reasonable size - split the translation by anything that makes sense in your case (individual apps or addons, book chapters or websites).
+    It is recommended to keep translation components to a reasonable size - split the translation by anything that makes sense in your case (individual apps or add-ons, book chapters or websites).

     Weblate easily handles translations with 10000s of strings, but it is harder to split work and coordinate among translators with such large translation components.